-Park Delicatessen, the haven for Polish comfort food is known amongst the Greenpoint community as the “go to” location for delicious Polish cuisine.
-The family owned restaurant, known simply as Park Deli to locals, has been around for nearly a decade serving traditional Polish cuisine to thousands hungry Brooklynites all year long.
-Unfortunately, Krystna Godawa, owner of Park Deli, has recently announced the closing of its doors on August 1 due to a two-fold increase in rent.
+Park Delicatessen, a haven for Polish comfort food, is known among the Greenpoint community as the go-to location for delicious Polish cuisine.
+The family-owned restaurant, known simply as Park Deli to locals, has been serving traditional Polish cuisine to thousands of hungry Brooklynites year round for nearly a decade.
+Unfortunately, Krystna Godawa, owner of Park Deli, recently announced the closing of its doors on August 1 due to a two-fold increase in rent.

-Broadway Stages is sad to see that our fellow Greenpoint business and beloved Polish restaurant will soon be no longer open.
-Broadway Stages has always supported local restaurants such as Park Deli to benefit local businesses as part of our Brooklyn commitment.
-Broadway Stages always looks to buy local because we believe in supporting helping our neighbors.
-We advise to visit the Park Deli located at 209 Nassau Ave in Greenpoint, Brooklyn while you still can to show as much support as possible until August 1.
-Don't miss the chance to try one of the most amazing home-cooked Polish in Brooklyn!
+Broadway Stages is sad to see that our fellow Greenpoint business and beloved Polish restaurant will soon close.
+We have always supported local restaurants such as Park Deli as part of our Brooklyn commitment.
+Broadway Stages always looks to buy local because we believe in supporting our neighbors.
+We advise you to visit the Park Deli located at 209 Nassau Ave in Greenpoint, Brooklyn while you still can to show as much support as possible until August 1.
+Don't miss the chance to try one of the most amazing home-cooked Polish meals in Brooklyn!